migtools/oadp-non-admin/docs/design/admin_control_over_spec.md

   Admin users can define enforced and default values for `spec.restoreSpec` fields.
 Any NonAdminRestore that attempts to override enforced values will fail validation before creating an associated Velero Restore.

 - **NonAdminBackupStorageLocation:**
-  Admin users can set enforced and default values for `spec.backupStorageLocationSpec` fields.
+  Admin users can set enforced and default values for `spec.backupStorageLocationSpec` fields, except for spec.backupStorageLocationSpec.default, which is not included in the enforcement BSL Spec.
 If a NonAdminBackupStorageLocation attempts to override enforced values, it will fail validation before creating an associated Velero BackupStorageLocation.

 If admin user changes any enforced field value, NAC Pod is recreated to always be up to date with admin user enforcements.